Elevating The Home Builder Customer Experience

 1. Competition

 There are a lot of players in any given industry.
 And as you know, home building is no exception.
 Because businesses exist as one of many choices, customer satisfaction is key.
-Research shows that 73% of consumers view their experience with the brand as a highly important factor of their purchasing decisions, even more so than price and quality.
+A recent study shows that 86% of buyers are willing to pay more if they receive a great customer experience from a business.
+Research also shows that 73% of consumers view their experience with the brand as a highly important factor of their purchasing decisions, even more so than price and quality.
 This means relying on the exceptional quality of your homes or great price points to make sales isn’t the best strategy.
-While those also make strong selling points, there’s no denying the impact of providing a positive customer experience to strengthen homebuyer trust and confidence in purchasing a new home with the brand.
+While those also make strong selling points, there’s no denying the impact of providing a positive customer experience to strengthen home buyer trust and confidence in purchasing a new home with a specific home builder.

 Here are some compelling stats for you: